Best Nextiva Alternatives in 2026

 Pricing: $10/user/month (Starter, 10 users max), $20/user/month (Standard), $30/user/month (Premier).
 Requires active Google Workspace subscription.

-Best for: small businesses that live in Google Workspace and want the simplest possible phone setup at the lowest cost.
+Ideal for small businesses that live in Google Workspace and want the simplest possible phone setup at the lowest cost.
 Not for sales-driven teams that need advanced outbound tools.

 Frequently asked questions